-In order to overcome the temporal decorrelation due to the change of scattering properties Zebker and Villasenor (1992) reduce the influence of the atmosphere and measure transient displacements, multi-temporal InSAR techniques have been recently developed.
+In order to overcome the temporal decorrelation due to the change of scattering properties (Zebker and Villasenor, 1992), reduce the influence of the atmosphere and measure transient displacements, multi-temporal InSAR techniques have been recently developed.
 The methods based on multiple acquisitions of SAR images are known as persistent scatterers (PS) and small baseline (SB).
 In general, these two approaches PS and SB are optimized to process different types of scatterers on the ground.
-The PS approach aims to process the resolution cells dominated by one single scatterer, while SB approach takes advantage of the large energy returned by one scatterer within a resolution cell, corresponding to either rock outcrops in natural areas or manmade features such as buildings, towers, and utility poles in urban areas (Ferretti et al., 2000; Ferretti et al., 2001; Lyons and Sandwell, 2003; Kampes, 2005).
-For the selection of the stable pixels (or PS pixels), Ferretti et al. (2001) developed a method based on the variation of the pixel amplitude in a series of numerous interferograms and particularly adapted for urban areas and fast displacement rates.
+The PS approach aims to process the resolution cells dominated by one single scatterer, while the SB approach aims to treat resolution cells by many scatterers without a dominant one.
+The PS approach takes advantage of the large energy returned by one scatterer within a resolution cell, corresponding to either rock outcrops in natural areas or man-made features such as buildings, towers, and utility poles in urban areas (Ferretti et al., 2000; Ferretti et al., 2001; Lyons and Sandwell, 2003; Kampes, 2005).
+For the selection of the stable pixels (or PS pixels), Ferretti et al. (2001) developed a method based on the variation of the pixel amplitude in a series of numerous interferograms particularly adapted for urban areas and fast displacement rates.
 Many studies have been focused on land subsidence using the former PS method (e.g., Kim et al., 2007; Stramondo et al., 2008; Cigna et al., 2012; Tung and Hu, 2012).
-Hooper et al. (2004) developed a method based on the spatial correlation of the phase together with the amplitude and also suitable for natural outcrops and low displacement rates.
-Both of these methods require forming all interferograms with respect to a 'master' image, chosen in order to both maximize the interferometric coherence of all the pairs (small spatial and temporal baselines) and co-register the interferograms.
-The SB method primarily developed by Berardino et al. (2002) and Schmidt and Bürgmann (2003) overcomes the temporal decorrelation problem by using combinations of multi-look interferograms separated by short time intervals and short spatial baselines.
-However, Hooper et al. (2004), Lanari et al. (2004) proposed single-look interferograms via SB algorithms and then Lanari et al. (2007) Lanari et al. (2010) and Bonano et al. (2012) used this technique to monitor the temporal evolution of the surface deformation.
+Hooper et al. (2004) developed a method based on the spatial correlation of the phase and the amplitude, as well as suitability for natural outcrops and low displacement rates.
+Both of these methods require forming all interferograms with respect to a "master" image, chosen in order to both maximize the interferometric coherence of all the pairs (small spatial and temporal baselines) and co-register the interferograms.
+The SB method, primarily developed by Berardino et al. (2002) and Schmidt and Bürgmann (2003), overcomes the temporal decorrelation problem by using combinations of multi-look interferograms separated by short time intervals and short spatial baselines.
+However, Hooper et al. (2004) and Lanari et al. (2004) proposed single-look interferograms via SB algorithms and then Lanari et al. (2007).
+Lanari et al. (2010) and Bonano et al. (2012) used this technique to monitor the temporal evolution of the surface deformation.